-All students who meet the HOPE Scholarship eligibility requirements and wish to apply for the HOPE Scholarship are required to complete the FAFSA and provide any additional documents as requested by the OFA for verification purposes.
+All students who meet the HOPE Scholarship eligibility requirements and wish to apply for the HOPE Scholarship are required to complete the FAFSA and provide any additional documents as requested by the OFA for verification purposes or the Georgia Student Finance Commissions GSFAAPS Application.

-For the complete HOPE Scholarship Program Regulations, visit the Georgia Student Finance Commission web site at www.gsfc.org/ or if you have questions, you may contact the VSU HOPE Scholarship Coordinator in the Office of Financial Aid 229-333-5935, or contact the Georgia Student Finance Commission at 1-800-505-GSFC.
+For the complete HOPE Scholarship Program Regulations and the GSFAAPS Application, visit the Georgia Student Finance Commission web site at www.gacollege411.org, or if you have questions, you may contact the VSU HOPE Scholarship Coordinator in the Office of Financial Aid at229-333-5935, or contact the Georgia Student Finance Commission at 1-800-505-GSFC.